 Fractures of the lower jaw (mandible) are suspected in patients with post-traumatic malocclusion or focal swelling and tenderness over a segment of the mandible.
 Other clues include defects (stepoff) of the dental occlusal surface, alveolar ridge disruptions, and anesthesia in the distribution of the inferior alveolar or mental nerve.
 Some fractures result in palpable instability.
 Fractures of the mandibular condyle usually cause preauricular pain, swelling, and limited opening of the mouth (trismus).
 With a unilateral condylar fracture, the jaw deviates to the affected side when the mouth is opened.

 Fractures of the midface, which includes the area from the superior orbital rim to the maxillary teeth, can cause irregularity in the smooth contour of the cheeks, malar eminences, zygomatic arch, or orbital rims.
-The Le Fort classification (Professional.Fig. # Le Fort classification of midface fractures Le Fort classification of midface fractures Blunt facial trauma can fracture the jaw and other bones of the midface.
-Symptoms depend on the location of the fracture.
-A dental x-ray or CT is diagnostic.
-Treatment may include surgery and/or... read more ) can be used to describe midface fractures.
+The Le Fort classification (see figure Le Fort classification of midface fractures Le Fort classification of midface fractures ) can be used to describe midface fractures.
 Traumatic malocclusion and upper alveolar ridge fractures may suggest a maxillary fracture that involves the occlusal surface.

 Orbital floor fracture is suggested by infraorbital nerve anesthesia, enophthalmos, or diplopia.
 An injury near the orbit requires an eye examination, including, at least, assessment of visual acuity, pupils, and extraocular movements (see also Blowout fracture Blowout fracture Consequences of blunt trauma to the eye range from eyelid to orbital injury.
 (See also Overview of Eye Trauma.)
 Eyelid contusions (which result in black eyes) are more cosmetically than clinically... read more ).